demisto/content-docs/docs/concepts/Concepts.md

 The playground is a non-production environment where you can safely develop and test automation scripts, APIs, commands, and more.
 It is an investigation area that is not connected to a live (active) investigation.

-To erase a playground and create a new one, in the Demisto CLI run the /playground_create command.
+To erase a playground and create a new one, in the Cortex XSOAR CLI run the /playground_create command.

 ## Jobs